 Follow least-privilege principles when granting access to resources.
 Carefully manage access to resources.
 Access should be denied by default, unless a user is explicitly given access to a resource.
 Only grant a user access to what they need to complete their tasks.
 Track user permissions and perform regular security audits.

-Use role-based access control.
+Use Azure role-based access control.
 Assigning user accounts and access to resources should not be a manual process.
-Use role-based access control (RBAC) grant access based on Azure Active Directory identities and groups.
+Use Azure role-based access control (Azure RBAC) grant access based on Azure Active Directory identities and groups.

 Use a bug tracking system to track issues.
 Without a good way to track issues, it's easy to miss items, duplicate work, or introduce additional problems.
 Don't rely on informal person-to-person communication to track the status of bugs.
 Use a bug tracking tool to record details about problems, assign resources to address them, and provide an audit trail of progress and status.